zkopru-network/blind-find/specs/blind_find_v1.md

 ### Defects of the current design

-Hubs can recognize proofs with SMP messages: if user A sends a Proof of Indirect Connection to the others and unfortunately the hub H gets the proof somehow.
-Hub H can identify the SMP messages in the proof and learn that user A has run SMP with hub H itself before.
-This makes hub H can correlate the public key and underlay address of user A. Currently, SMP messages must be public to correlate Proof Of SMP and Proof of Successful SMP, and thus we have this defect.
+If user A sends a Proof of Indirect Connection to the others and the hub H receives the proof somehow, H can identify the SMP messages in the proof and learn that user A has run SMP with hub H itself before.
+This makes hub H can correlate the public key and underlay address of user A. Currently, SMP messages must be public to correlate Proof Of SMP and Proof of Successful SMP.
 We can later solve it if we change to a proof system with recursive proof construction.

 ## Future Works